PNNL-Comp-Mass-Spec/MetabolomicsCCS/README.md

 <!--[![Goodtables](http://goodtables.io/badge/github/PNNL-Comp-Mass-Spec/MetabolomicsCCS.svg)](http://goodtables.io/github/PNNL-Comp-Mass-Spec/MetabolomicsCCS)-->

 ## Data usage
-This data is publically available, created by Dr. Erin S. Baker with funding from the [National Institutes of Health](http://www.nih.gov) grant R01-ES022190.
+This data is publicly available, created by Dr. Erin S. Baker with funding from the [National Institutes of Health](http://www.nih.gov) grant R01-ES022190.

 Within the dataset, we are using CAS numbers as a primary identifier.
 If you download the .tsv version of this dataset and try to view within Microsoft Excel there can be some problems, as Excel sometimes mistakes the CAS number as dates if imported as general data.
 If you want to use Excel to view the data, please follow these instructions.
 - start excel